One-dimensional fluorescent covalent organic frameworks rich in exposed sp3-N sites for ultra-fast iodine capture and visual monitoring

 Abstract

-Up to date, capturing radioactive iodine from nuclear waste remains an important issue in pollution control, especially for highly volatile CH3I and I2.
-With further research, covalent organic frameworks have shown great potential in iodine capture, and several COFs with high adsorption capacities have been reported.
-However, improving the capture rate of gaseous iodine remains a major challenge at present.
+It is important to capture radioactive iodine, especially highly volatile CH3I and I2, from nuclear waste for pollution control.
+Research has indicated the great potential that covalent organic frameworks possess for iodine capture, and several covalent organic frameworks (COFs) with high adsorption capacities have been reported.
+However, increasing the capture rate of gaseous iodine remains a major challenge at present.
 To this end, researchers have improved iodine capture rates by introducing macropores, nitrogen sites, and heteroatoms.
-Emergingly, 1D COFs are used in the field of catalysis due to their abundant exposed sites.
-Inspired by this, it is feasible to increase the exposure of N sites to improve the iodine capture rate.
+In the field of catalysis, 1D COFs have been used due to their abundant exposed sites.
+Inspired by this, we postulated that it is feasible to increase the exposure of N sites to increase the iodine capture rate.
 Herein, we report a strategy based on 1D COFs (COF-1D6 and COF-1D7) with the introduction of exposed sites, which significantly enhances the adsorption rates of I2 and CH3I, while maintaining a high loading capacity.
-In particular, COF-1D6 with completely exposed sites exhibited the K80% of 1.07 g·g–1·h–1, far higher than other reported COFs adsorbents.
-Meanwhile, the excellent fluorescence of COF-1D6 also enabled visual monitoring of the CH3I adsorption process.
+In particular, COF-1D6 with completely exposed sites exhibited a K80% of 1.07 g g−1 h−1, which is far higher than that of other reported COF adsorbents.
+The excellent fluorescence of COF-1D6 also enabled visual monitoring of the CH3I adsorption process.
 This work provides new insights into rapid iodine capture from the perspective of exposure sites.